 Fellowship stipends for U.S. citizens or Permanent Residents will not be reported to the Internal Revenue Service (IRS) by the University.

 No W-2 or other document will be distributed for the non-service awards.
 The only records you will have of the award are:

 - Your Graduate School award letter

-International students must meet with the Tax Department to complete all necessary tax paperwork.
-Reference this website in preparation.
+Georgetown University is required to report Ph.D. fellowships for international students to the Internal Revenue Service.
+International students are required to meet with the Tax Department to complete all necessary tax paperwork.
+Reference this Tax Department page on the Office of the Chief Financial Officer’s website in preparation.

 International students may also be required to obtain either a U.S. Social Security Number or IRS Individual Taxpayer ID number.
 Check with the Office of Global Services and the Tax Department.

 - Visit the Tax Department website to review required documentation